Himorell/springfieldElementarySchool/README.md

   cd springfieldSchool
 ```

-3. Create a MySQL database named "ecoonwheels"
+3. Create a MySQL database named "springfieldelementaryschool"

-4. Create in the text editor an .env file by copying the contents of .env.example and modify the database name (laravel by ecoonwheels)
+4. Locate .env.example in the project and once there change the database name that comes by default for our database name (laravel for springfieldelementaryschool).
+After that, remove .example from the file name so its new name will be .env

 5. Install dependencies
 ```bash